shariq1989/cookbook/content/recipe/bbq_chicken_drumsticks.md

 #### Are BBQ chicken drumsticks keto?
 Are BBQ Chicken Drumsticks low-carb?

 They are!!
-Substitute sugar-free [bbq sauce](https://amzn.to/2MYvhWR) of your choice and replace the brown sugar in the rub with [Swerve](https://amzn.to/39rvQQS) brown sugar replacement.
+Use sugar-free [bbq sauce](https://amzn.to/2MYvhWR) of your choice and replace the brown sugar in the rub with [Swerve](https://amzn.to/39rvQQS) brown sugar replacement.
 I calculated the macros for one serving of the BBQ drumsticks to make it easy for you.
 The serving size is two drumsticks.

 For the Chicken Drumsticks with Rub (Swerve replacement included):